 But here’s where it gets really interesting.
 We see an average 50% conversion from existing website traffic, and chatters are nearly three times more likely to convert as those that don’t.

 Let’s see how we can get in on those numbers.

 - As with phone support, equip your webchat team with a knowledge base.
 This should give them everything they need to answer queries quickly and efficiently.

 - Again, as with phone support, after you’ve answered the initial query, look for possible opportunities to fast-track leads through the sales funnel.
 Direct them to content they may enjoy.

 - If you’re not sure about anything, feel free to consult with some live chat experts (wink wink).

 The bottom line here is that the Human Touch is one of the most reliable and sure-fire ways to innervate your lead generation strategy; if you’re going to get anywhere with personalisation in ecommerce conversion then it becomes something that’s really hard to do without.

-Hopefully, we’ve demonstrated how the Human Touch shouldn’t be an afterthought; considering it as the foundation of your strategy will help you get the most lead gen power out of all your channels and assets.
+We’ve demonstrated how the Human Touch shouldn’t be an afterthought; considering it as the foundation of your strategy will help you get the most lead gen power out of all your channels and assets.
 Personalised emails, demonstration videos, live chat support: these are all effective ways of creating a unique and memorable purchasing experience for your customers.
 And as the numbers demonstrate, these customers are much more likely to be repeat customers.